Thursday, May 21, 2015

 This act recurs,

-There is no sojourn to emotive and bodily fidgets.
+there is no sojourn from emotive and bodily fidgets.

-Often, the disquiet chronic writ large on the mark;
+Often, the disquiet chronic, writs large on the mark.

 The happiness or silence-hung grim all around